 The Bi-College Department of German and German Studies enables students to gain a critical understanding of the political, social, and historical influences that shaped German culture and to analyze its role in the contemporary global context.

-The Bryn Mawr-Haverford Bi-College Department of German draws upon the expertise of the German faculty at both Bryn Mawr and Haverford Colleges to offer a broadly conceived German studies program, incorporating a variety of courses and major options.
-The purpose of the major in German and German studies is to lay the foundation for a critical understanding of German culture in its contemporary global context and its larger political, social, and intellectual history.
-To this end we encourage a thorough and comparative study of the German language and culture through its linguistic and literary history, systems of thought, institutions, political configurations, and arts and sciences.
+The Department draws upon the expertise of the German faculty at both Bryn Mawr and Haverford Colleges to offer a broadly conceived German studies program that emphasizes a thorough and comparative study of German language and culture through its linguistic and literary history, systems of thought, institutions, political configurations, arts and sciences.

-A thorough knowledge of German is a goal for both major concentrations.
-The objective of our language instruction is to teach students communicative skills that enable them to function effectively in authentic conditions of language use and to speak and write in idiomatic German.
-A major component of all German courses is the examination of issues that underline the cosmopolitanism as well as the specificity and complexity of contemporary German culture.
-German majors can and are encouraged to take courses in interdisciplinary areas, such as comparative literature, film, gender and sexuality studies, growth and structure of cities, history, history of art, music, philosophy, and political science, where they read works of criticism in these areas in the original German.
+German majors are encouraged to take courses in interdisciplinary areas, such as comparative literature, film, gender and sexuality studies, growth and structure of cities, history, history of art, music, philosophy, and political science, where they read works of criticism in these areas in the original German.
 Courses relating to any aspect of German culture, history, and politics given in other departments can count toward requirements for the major or minor.